rogelio-o/lambda-framework/README.md

 ## Contributions

-For more info about contributing you can read [this](CONTRIBUTING.md).
+All contributors will be welcome.
+You can contributing by implementing/fixing/answering one open [issue](issues), by suggesting new features for the framework,...
+For more info about contributing, you can read [this](CONTRIBUTING.md).

+Make it happen.